Menu

 Introduction

 You may wonder why I’m writing about Dual Connectivity.
 After all, it comes from LTE in Rel-12, when we are currently within the Rel-16/17 timeframe.
 The reason for this is that the DC from LTE is treated as a baseline.
 The enhanced version is incorporated within 5G as one of the main features to allow the so-called Multi-RAT DC (MR-DC).
-If we look from a broader perspective, we have a multitude of use cases for DC, including LTE-DC, NR-DC, LTE-NR-DC, NR-LTE-DC, LWA.
-Therefore, this post aims at shedding light on the different aspects of DC, being the legacy feature, which can be extrapolated towards the current situation.
+If we look from a broader perspective, we have a multitude of use cases for DC, including LTE-DC, NR-DC, LTE-NR-DC, NR-LTE-DC, and LWA.
+Therefore, this post aims to shed light on the different aspects of DC, being the legacy feature, which can be extrapolated towards the current situation.

 Dual Connectivity (DC)

-Dual Connectivity (DC) is an LTE Rel-12 feature that enables aggregation of two radio links with non-ideal backhaul without low-latency requirements.
+Dual Connectivity (DC) is an LTE Rel-12 feature that enables the aggregation of two radio links with non-ideal backhaul without low-latency requirements.
 To allow this, the links are aggregated at the PDCP level, combining PDCP PDUs.
-This is different compared to CA (Carrier Aggregation) that combines MAC-layer blocks.
+This is different compared to CA (Carrier Aggregation) which combines MAC-layer blocks.
 The figure below shows the differences between DC and CA.

-For resource aggregation, UE in RRC_CONNECTED state is allocated two radio links from two different network nodes utilizing regular X2-connectivity and connected via a non-ideal backhaul.
-The nodes play different rolesMacro-Cell serves as mobility and signaling anchor (called Master eNB, terminating S1-MME) and Small Cell serves as a local “capacity booster” (called Secondary eNB, providing additional radio resources for UE).
+For resource aggregation, UE in the RRC_CONNECTED state is allocated two radio links from two different network nodes utilizing regular X2-connectivity and connected via a non-ideal backhaul.
+The nodes play different rolesMacro-Cell serves as mobility and signalling anchor (called Master eNB, terminating S1-MME) and Small Cell serves as a local “capacity booster” (called Secondary eNB, providing additional radio resources for UE).
 The two resource sets involved in the process are termed as Master Cell Group (MCG, associated with MeNB, and comprising of a PCell and zero, one or more SCells) and Secondary Cell Group (SCG, associated with SeNB, and comprising of PSCell (Primary SCell) and zero, one or more SCells).

 Dual Connectivity can improve user throughput and mobility robustness by allowing users to be connected simultaneously to MCG and SCG.
 It also supports load balancing between MCG and SCG resources.

-Protocol architecture within DC depends on the bearer set up.
+Protocol architecture within DC depends on the bearer set-up.
 There are three bearer types, namely MCG bearer, SCG bearer, and split bearer (see the figure below, reproduced from 3GPP TS 36.300 [1]).
-We talk about MCG bearer when radio protocols are located only at the MeNBThe split bearer – when radio protocol is in both MeNB and SeNB, and SCG bearer – when radio protocols are located only at SeNB.
+We talk about MCG bearer when radio protocols are located only at the MeNBThe split bearer – when radio protocol is in both MeNB and SeNB and SCG bearer – when radio protocols are located only at SeNB.

 Dual Connectivity Operation